Taft Richardson Jr.

-Taft Richardson (September 2, 1943 – November 30, 2008) was an American folk artist who sculptured art images out of dried animal bones.
-Taft enjoyed creating sculptured images from bones like spiders, snakes and maps.
+Taft Richardson Jr. (September 2, 1943 – November 30, 2008) was an American folk artist who sculpted dried animal bones.
+He enjoyed carving shapes such spiders, snakes and maps.
 He made an image of the continent of Africa out of tiny pieces of bone fragments.
-Taft often said that he did not just create art for just viewing but he also for spiritual and religious reasons.
+Richardson often said that he did not just create art for just viewing but he also for spiritual and religious reasons.
 One of his famous pieces once stood at 82 inch tall.
 It looked like a giant snake dressed in armor.
 He called it the King James version in the bible, "Abaddon".

-Early life (1943–1978)
+Early life

-Taft Richardson Jr. was born on September 2, 1943 in Lumberton, Florida, to Taft Richardson Sr and Mary Turner.
+Richardson was born on September 2, 1943, in Lumberton, Florida, to Taft Richardson Sr. and Mary Turner.
 When he was about five years old his parents moved him and his other siblings to Sulfur Springs, a district in the city of Tampa, Florida.
 At the age of seven, he was baptized at Spring Hill Missionary Baptist Church.
 He attended his early school years in a church owned by his relatives.
 He later attended and graduated from a segregated all-black high school.
 He married his first wife at the age of 19 he later separated.
-At the age of 22 Taft began to collect Bone and Skulls of differed domestics animals like chicken, Ox and lamb bones and as symbol them into forms and images that he day dreams about and in visions and glued them together and make Art sculptures.
+At the age of 22 Richardson began to collect bone and skulls of differed domestics animals like chicken, ox and lamb bones and as symbol them into forms and images that he day dreams about and in visions and glued them together and make art sculptures.
 He began showing his mother his work and she was very please at his gift.
-He also display the art work to friend and other relative who complemented him.
+He also display the art work to friends and other relatives who complemented him.